Moicky/dynamodb/readme.md

 // Should be called once at the start of the runtime before any operation is executed initSchema({
-  // first one will be used if no TableName is specified
+  // first one will be used by default if no TableName is specified
   [process.env.DEFAULT_TABLE]: {
     hash: "PK",
     range: "SK",